pizza-cucina/pizza-cucina.github.io/_pages/menu.md

 ---

+#### Please call to place an order or come on in for the best pizza in Oswego

 ## Specialty Pizza

 A variety of special combinations, old favorites, and new delights.
 With every bite, you'll know why our specialty pizza is "a slice above the rest!"